cpeditor/cpeditor/src/Settings/README.md

 # Settings

-This folder contains the codes related to the Settings window.
+This directory contains the header/sources related to the Settings window.
 Any code in this folder does not need to be under any namespace, It is because this directory is self sufficient and does not interacts with any outside code.

 ### Useful Information